ptr727/PlexCleaner/README.md

     - Builds will continue to push to Docker Hub while it remains free to use.
   - Added a xUnit unit test project.
     - Currently the only tests are for config and sidecar JSON schema backwards compatibility.
-  - Code cleanup to make current versions of Visual Studio and Rider happy.
+  - Code cleanup and refactoring to make current versions of Visual Studio and Rider happy.
 - See [Release History](#Release-History) for older Release Notes.

 ## Use Cases